Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 4 Maret 2025 07.19.43 UTC
+- WIB: Selasa, 4 Maret 2025 07.20.01 UTC
-- WITA: Selasa, 4 Maret 2025 08.19.43 UTC
+- WITA: Selasa, 4 Maret 2025 08.20.01 UTC
-- WIT: Selasa, 4 Maret 2025 09.19.43 UTC
+- WIT: Selasa, 4 Maret 2025 09.20.01 UTC

 Kutipan Inspiratif:
-"Don't get me wrong, there are sometimes if I go and see a really funny comedy, that I wished I had smoked a joint.
-I'll be honest with you.
-That's the truth."
+"Friendship is not finding gold or silver among the rocks of life.
+It is accepting each other as coal until diamonds are formed with time!!!"

-Kategori: funny
+Kategori: friendship